Geeks in Phoenix

 How to safely optimize your solid state drive

-When it comes to getting the best performance out of your computer, nothing can beat a Solid State Drive (SSD).
-Right out-of-the-box, they are significantly faster reading / writing data than a Hard Disk Drive (HDD).
+When it comes to achieving the best performance from your computer, nothing beats a Solid State Drive (SSD).
+Right out of the box, they are significantly faster at reading/writing data than a Hard Disk Drive (HDD).
 But there are a few things that you have to do differently with an SSD.
-Here's how to safely optimize your solid state drive.
+Here's how to safely optimize your solid-state drive.

 The definition of tweak

-There are plenty of articles out there that will give you a ton of different tweaks you can use to speed up the SSD access time, from turning off disk indexing to disabling Prefetch and Superfetch.
-Some may work for you; some may not.
+There are numerous articles available that offer various tweaks to enhance SSD access time, ranging from disabling disk indexing to turning off Prefetch and Superfetch.
+Some may work for you, while others may not.
 Generally speaking, if you're running Windows 7 or higher, the operating system should recognize the SSD and modify its behavior accordingly.
 The following tweaks are entirely safe and will not harm your system in any way.

 General SSD maintenance

 SSDs operate differently from HDDs, and there are a couple of things you should never do to an SSD.
-Since SSDs have limited read/write cycles, any program that intensively accesses the SSD could shorten the drive's life span.
+Since SSDs have limited read/write cycles, any program that intensively accesses the SSD can shorten the drive's lifespan.
 Running a disk defragment program on an SSD is not recommended.
-And as far as Check Disk (CHKDSK) is concerned, you'll need to contact the manufacturer of your SSD to find out if they recommend it or not.
+As for Check Disk (CHKDSK), you'll need to contact the manufacturer of your SSD to determine if they recommend it.

-Microsoft started building in support for SSDs in Windows 7 / Windows Server 2008 R2 and has expanded on it in Windows 8 / 8.1 & Windows Server 2012.
-Since the low-level operation of SSDs is different from HDDs, the Trim command was introduced to handle delete/format requests.
+Microsoft began building in support for SSDs in Windows 7 / Windows Server 2008 R2 and has expanded on it in later versions of Windows.
+Since the low-level operation of SSDs differs from that of HDDs, the Trim command was introduced to handle delete/format requests.
 To verify that Trim is on, you'll need to open an Administrative Command Prompt.

 How to open a Command Prompt with Administrator privileges in Windows 7